harpocrates-project/distributed_hhe_ppml/README.md

 ## Integration with external components
 No specific interactions with external components is expected for the User and Analyst; they have been devised to be used via a command line interface.
 On the other hand, once data are received from the User by the CSP, they are automatically encrypted (HHE decomposition) and saved in a file, whose name includes the UUID of the designated Analyst.
 External components can later then trigger a model evaluation on these (or externally provided) data using one of the two gRPC endpoints described below.

-These RPC definitions are part of a service that allows clients to evaluate models using either direct ciphertext bytes or data from a file previously generated and saved by the CSP component.
+These RPC definitions are part of a service that allows other components to request model evaluation using either direct ciphertext bytes or data from a file previously generated and saved by the CSP component.
 The use of Protocol Buffers ensures that these RPCs can be used across different programming languages and platforms, making the service highly interoperable.
 The CiphertextBytes message provides a way to pass encrypted data along with an analyst identifier (the UUID), while the DataFile message allows for specifying a file containing the necessary data for evaluation and reusing encrypted data already existing on the CSP.

 ### Model Evaluation with Encrypted Data